ffangsong/CustomerAppBehaviorAnalysis/README.md

 # CustomerAppBehaviorAnalysis
-Use supervise learning to direct customer to subscription through analysis on App behavior
+Use supervised learning to direct customer to subscription through analysis on App behavior